In this short Fender Stratocaster history lesson, we walk you through the main developments since its release in 1954

 - The celluloid pickguard was switched out for one made of cheap ABS plastic

-- The neck joint was fitted with 3 bolts instead of 4
+- The bolt-on neck joint was fitted with 3 bolts instead of 4 bolts

 Towards the end of the 1970s, they also brought in a 5-way pickup switch rather than the standard 3-way one.

 In 1985, a wonderful thing happened.
 The employees at Fender, led by Fender President William C. Schultz, purchased the company back from CBS.
 “This is an opportunity to keep a very viable and legendary name alive in the industry” Shultz said.

 One of the best things they did was reissue some of the greats from the pre-CBS era.
 There are vintage reissues (replicas of the 1957 and 1962 models), artist signature models, deluxe models and superb custom shop models.

 - If you’re interested in finding out more, we wrote a guide to finding the best stratocaster guitar where we review the pick of the bunch.